SupTan85/int/.doc/int.floor.md

 ## function

-> [!NOTE] Information
+> [!NOTE]
-This function returns the largest integral value of the given number.
+**Information:** This function returns the largest integral value of the given number.
 However, you can custom it.\
-**When inputting negative numbers, the function will behave oppositely.**
+*When inputting negative numbers, the function will behave oppositely.*

 **Input type:**